Flea Beetles

 Cultural

 • Avoid planting susceptible crops after potatoes.
-Crop rotations are generally not effective against flea beetles because of their extreme mobility, however, in potato crops, potato tuber flea beetle populations tend to be greater in areas where potatoes were previously planted.
+Crop rotations are generally ineffective against flea beetles because of their extreme mobility; however, potato tuber flea beetle populations tend to be greater in areas where potatoes were previously planted.
+Thus, it is important to avoid planting highly susceptible crops after potatoes.

 More Information